“My majors helped me become more passionate about the issues I advocate for.”

 What initially led Genesis Vasquez to consider Saint Mary’s College was the gracious financial package.
 After visiting campus multiple times and getting to know the Saint Mary’s community, she realized the College was a perfect fit for her.

 Genesis has taken advantage of the many opportunities the College has to offer and has become incredibly involved.
 She reinstated the Straight and Gay Alliance and currently serves as club president.
 She is also co-president for Feminists United, secretary for two other clubs, and is involved with even more clubs on both Saint Mary’s and Notre Dame’s campuses, all on top of being a resident assistant in McCandless Hall.

 Reflecting on her packed schedule, Genesis said, “I like being busy and having a lot of stuff to do.
 For me, it keeps me more in-tune with my schedule.”

 More benefits arise from keeping a busy schedule in college than for the sake of the busy schedule, though.
-For Genesis’ future aspirations, which includes graduate school, being involved with so much will give her an advantage when applying to future schools and better prepare her for her future packed schedules at graduate school, her future career, and life in general.
+For Genesis’ future aspirations, which includes graduate school, being involved with so much will give her an advantage when applying to grad schools and better prepare her for her future packed schedules, her career, and life in general.

 A Future With Many Paths

 Genesis is very aware of the many different directions her studies could take her.
-She has intentions of continuing her studies at the graduate level, and is considering several different programs and studies, but she is interested in joining the Peace Corps first.
-She hopes that these steps will lead her abroad to work in foreign affairs at the United Nations or the US Department of State, but is open to the many other opportunities drifting in her future.
+She has intentions of continuing her studies at the graduate level, and is considering several different programs but she is interested in joining the Peace Corps first.
+She hopes that these steps will lead her abroad to work in foreign affairs at the United Nations or the US Department of State, but is open to the many other opportunities presenting themselves in her future.

 Written by Kaitlin Emmett ’20, media relations intern and double major in English literature and writing.